Penpix of Australia's Ashes squad

 Left-handed batsman

-The flamboyant opening batsman is capable of destroying any opposition attack when on song but has been plagued by problems off-field.
+The flamboyant opening batsman is capable of destroying any opposition attack when on song but has been plagued by off-field problems this year.

-Suspended for his bar-room fracas with England's Joe Root, Warner would enter the first test without match practice but has the tools and natural attacking flair to punish England's bowlers.
+Suspended for his bar-room fracas with England's Joe Root, the lefthander missed the opening two matches of the first Ashes series of the year.

+Despite another ban, this time suspended, for skipping a club match and being photographed at a race course, Warner shone in domestic cricket with three one-day centuries and another in Sheffield Shield cricket.

+A new training regime had him declaring he was fitter than he has ever been and his uncompromising attitude means he will out to punish the England bowlers at any sign of weakness.

 Well fancy that: Warner was born in the Sydney suburb of Paddington, some 600 metres from the Sydney Cricket Ground.